A Message from the Graduate Coordinator

 The Department of Classical & Modern Languages and Literatures (CMLL) at Mississippi State University is a dynamic and growing M.A. program in Foreign Languages (French, German, and Spanish).
 CMLL currently offers both a traditional face-to-face program and, coming in Fall 2020, a fully online MA.

-Our graduate courses focuses on literature, culture, and film, with a strong foundation in language pedagogy.
+Our graduate courses focus on literature, culture, linguistics, and film, with a strong foundation in language pedagogy.
 Our program provides an extremely flexible and interdisciplinary course of study.
-We also work with the English department to provide instruction in linguistics to interested students.
 Our M.A. students can also obtain, while working towards their degree, a teaching license, with a specially-designed Pathway to Licensure in World Languages.

 Admission and Costs